dcsil/dream-team/app/README.md

 To add and edit React components, see the files in `app/src/components`

-`npm start` (starts the local webserver that automatically loads your changes to local files)
+`yarn start` (starts the local webserver that automatically loads your changes to local files)

-if you are missing dependencies and the webserver doesn't start try `npm install` and retry `npm start`
+if you are missing dependencies and the webserver doesn't start try `yarn install` and retry `yarn start`

 When you are done using the webserver, open terminal and press `CTL+C` at the same time to shutdown the server